 - White polo shirt or white blouse

-- Navy blue school sweatshirt or cardigan with school emblem
+- Navy blue jumper or cardigan (school emblem is optional)

 - Grey skirt or pinafore

 - Black school shoes

 No decorative colourful hairbands, flowers or clips in hair.
 (Keep it plain and simple please!)